Spin group

 The group multiplication law on the double cover is given by lifting the multiplication on $\operatorname{SO}(n)$.

 As a Lie group, Spin(n) therefore shares its dimension, n(n − 1)/2, and its Lie algebra with the special orthogonal group.

 For n > 2, Spin(n) is simply connected and so coincides with the universal cover of SO(n).

 The non-trivial element of the kernel is denoted −1, which should not be confused with the orthogonal transform of reflection through the origin, generally denoted −I.

 Spin(n) can be constructed as a subgroup of the invertible elements in the Clifford algebra Cl(n).
 A distinct article discusses the spin representations.

-Motivation and physical interpretation
+Use for physics models

-The spin group is used in physics to describe the symmetries of (electrically neutral, uncharged) fermions.
+The spin group is used in physics when describing the symmetries of (electrically neutral, uncharged) fermions.
 Its complexification, Spinc, is used to describe electrically charged fermions, most notably the electron.
-Strictly speaking, the spin group describes a fermion in a zero-dimensional space; but of course, space is not zero-dimensional, and so the spin group is used to define spin structures on (pseudo-)Riemannian manifolds: the spin group is the structure group of a spinor bundle.
-The affine connection on a spinor bundle is the spin connection; the spin connection is useful as it can simplify and bring elegance to many intricate calculations in general relativity.
-The spin connection in turn enables the Dirac equation to be written in curved spacetime (effectively in the tetrad coordinates), which in turn provides a footing for quantum gravity, as well as a formalization of Hawking radiation (where one of a pair of entangled, virtual fermions falls past the event horizon, and the other does not).
-In short, the spin group is a vital cornerstone, centrally important for understanding advanced concepts in modern theoretical physics.
-In mathematics, the spin group is interesting in its own right: not only for these reasons, but for many more.
+Strictly speaking, the spin group describes a fermion in a zero-dimensional space; however, space is not zero-dimensional, and so the spin group is used to define (non-existent) spin structures as calculation tool on (pseudo-)Riemannian manifolds: the spin group is the structure group of a spinor bundle.
+The affine connection on a spinor bundle is the spin connection; the spin connection can simplify calculations in general relativity.
+The spin connection in turn enables the Dirac equation to be written in curved spacetime (effectively in the tetrad coordinates).